Federal Reserve Chair Powell says ‘nothing more important’ to economy than vaccinating Americans

 “Fiscal policy has been absolutely essential, and when we look back, we’ll see a strong and sustained fiscal policy response,” Powell said Wednesday.
 “As I mentioned, we’re a long way from a full recovery.”

-Powell told reporters that he himself had received his first vaccine shot, and was awaiting the second.
+Powell told reporters that he himself had received his first vaccine shot and was awaiting the second.